roohaani786/maxed_out/README.md

 Assets provided in this repo are not owned by my.
 For more details about their origin and authors, check [assets/images/readme.md](assets/images/readme.md) and [assets/audio/readme.md](assets/audio/readme.md)

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE) file.

-## Why the code is so different than the YouTube series?

-To check the original code, checkout the [main](https://github.com/ufrshubham/dino_run/tree/main) branch.